aamirpatel/mcp-server-aws/README.md

     Enter your command: Terminate EC2 instance with ID <instance-id>
     ```

-⚠️ Word of Caution
+## ⚠️ Word of Caution

-IAM Role and Credentials: Please create AWS IAM roles and credentials at your own risk.
+- **IAM Role and Credentials**: Please create AWS IAM roles and credentials at your own risk.
 Ensure you follow AWS best practices for security.
-Billing and Security: This app is a proof of concept (POC) and is intended for learning purposes only.
+- **Billing and Security**: This app is a proof of concept (POC) and is intended for learning purposes only.
 We are not responsible for any billing issues or security incidents.

-📚 Learnings
+## 📚 Learnings

 This project demonstrates:

-How to integrate MCP servers with OpenAI Agents SDK.
+1. How to integrate MCP servers with OpenAI Agents SDK
-How to build a simple AI-driven application for AWS resource management.
+2. How to build a simple AI-driven application for AWS resource management

 Enjoy exploring the power of AI and MCP servers! 🌟